+- c) to facilitate the proper performance of the staff member's duties regarding the custody, maintenance or use of University property or facilities;

+- d) to ensure the orderly and proper conduct of

+- i. any teaching or learning group;

+- ii. research activity;

+- iii. examination:

-- a. to ensure the safety of the student or of any other person; - b. to prevent damage to or destruction of University property or facilities; - c. to facilitate the proper performance of the staff member's duties regarding the custody, maintenance or use of University property of facilities; - d. to ensure the orderly and proper conduct of - i. any teaching or learning group; - ii. research activity; - iii. examination; - iv. ceremony of the University; - v. any meeting of Council; or - vi. a board, committee or other body constituted by or pursuant to the Victoria University Act 2010 (Vic), Statutes or regulations, policies or procedures or appointed by any such body which has been so constituted; or - e. for the maintenance of good order. - (2) Without limiting sub-regulation 9(1), where an authorised officer has reasonable grounds to believe that a student has committed or may be committing student misconduct, they may, where they consider it necessary for the maintenance of good order or to prevent the continuation of student misconduct, temporarily withdraw permission for the student to participate in a University activity, use or enter all or particular University premises or facilities for a reasonable period that does not exceed 48 hours.
+- iv. ceremony of the University;

+- v. any meeting of Council; or

+- vi. a board, committee or other body constituted by or pursuant to the Victoria University Act 2010, Statutes or regulations, policies or procedures or appointed by any such body which has been so constituted; or

+- e) for the maintenance of good order.

+- (2) Without limiting sub-regulation 9(1), where an authorised officer has reasonable grounds to believe that a student has committed or may be committing student misconduct, they may, where they consider it necessary for the maintenance of good order or to prevent the continuation of student misconduct, temporarily withdraw permission for the student to participate in a University activity, use or enter all or particular University premises or facilities for a reasonable period that does not exceed 48 hours.